 So I will from here on employ a new term, economintarian.
 I invite you to do the same, and here’s some of the reasoning.

 Whereas Complimentarian sought to emphasize how male and female “complimented” each other, it left vague one key thing: who carries the melody?
 In other words, where does the authority (and thus responsibility) reside, particularly in the marriage relationship?
 Complementarian thought morphed into a strong call for men to ever only exercise “servant leadership.”
 Which, let’s be honest, meant perpetual capitulation to their wives.
 Complementarianism subtly turned authority within marriage into a sort of fairy dust which magically fell upon whoever secular culture told us we should side with.
 It emphasized cooperation, collaboration, coddled wives, and cowardly husbands.

 As Complementarian thought came to dominate Evangelical views of gender roles, it left up for interpretation who had the melody line in the music.
 However, Scripture indicates that a man’s leadership should be real leadership, carry real authority, and––to keep the metaphor going––the bass has the melody.
-The concern with abusive husbands––a very real concern which no sane pastor would downplay––does not permit us to gladly embrace overweening wives, who take offense that old Protestant marriage vows had the wife vow to obey her husband.
+The concern with abusive husbands––a very real concern which no sane pastor would downplay––does not permit us to gladly embrace overweening wives, who take offense the old Protestant marriage vows which had the wife vow to obey her husband.